PoroCYon/pwemu/README.md

 The 38606 can talk to the outside world (i.e. the rest of the PCB), this is done using an `Iface` struct, containing a few callbacks.
-The `Walker` implements these to eg. redirect SPI traffic to the correct component, depending on the GPIO pin state, which act as chip select.
+The `Walker` implements these to eg. redirect SPI traffic to the correct component, depending on the GPIO pin state, which acts as chip select.

 The final part is the scheduler, in `sched.zig`.
 It uses `libco` (from Higan) under the hood, and has more or less the same features as melonDS' scheduler.